-Put your coffee pot on a timer and set your alarm for a couple of hours before sunrise on July 21.
-You’ll want to get up early to see the waning crescent moon, Pleiades star cluster and the red star Aldebaran adorning the early morning sky.
+Put your coffee pot on a timer and set your alarm for a couple of hours before sunrise on July 9 and 10, 2018.
+You’ll want to get up early to see the beautiful gathering of the waning crescent moon, Pleiades star cluster and red star Aldebaran in the early morning sky.
 Look east before dawn.
 On July 10 – from parts of Earth – Aldebaran will undergo its last accessible occultation by the moon in this series of 49 consecutive, monthly occultations.
 Bob King has a good article about the occultation at SkyandTelescope.com, and he writes:

 Yet, like all other stars, these are to be seen in the morning sky just as much as in the evening sky, even though not at the same time of year.
 In fact, if you know when and where to look, the Pleiades cluster is visible to some extent every night of the year from about mid-June until early the following May, when the sun comes between us and this cluster.
-This is not strictly true everywhere on Earth, however, because visibility of the Pleiades is more restricted in the Southern Hemisphere (it can’t be seen at all in Antarctica), and complicated in north polar regions due to long periods of daylight.
+This is not strictly true everywhere on Earth, however, because the visibility of the Pleiades is more restricted in the Southern Hemisphere (it can’t be seen at all in Antarctica), and complicated in north polar regions due to long periods of daylight.
 For several weeks before and after May 20, the sun is located too close to the Pleiades along our line of sight for the cluster to be seen easily.

 But for many of us in the Northern Hemisphere, the Pleiades cluster is a harbinger of cooler weather, since it is first seen in the early evening sky in October.
 So to view these Pleiades stars during the heat of July is a welcome confirmation that this season, too, shall change.